thecodesmith/groovy-dsl-talk/md/020-groovy.md

 _The TRUE Java scripting language_

 * Integrates seamlessly with Java - compiled to Java bytecode
-* Dynamic or static typing available
+* Dynamic, with static typing available
-* Concise, Java-like syntax
+* Java-flavored syntax without all the boilerplate
 * Powerful methods added to augment the JDK
 * Functional flavor - functions are first-class citizens